Sin And Our Accountability

 Below is a study of sin from the biblical perspective

 Romans 3:23 - "For all have sinned and come short of the glory of God."
-Does anyone really understand the depth of sin and why it must be judged?
+Does anyone really understand the depth of sin as God does and why it must be judged?

 James 1:14 - “But every man is tempted when he is drawn away of his own lust, and enticed.”

 What is Sin? - 1 John 3:4 - “Whosoever committeth sin transgresseth also the law, for sin is the transgression of the law.”
 God's laws were made to protect us from ourselves because human nature within us loves evil and needs God's direction.

 Romans 14:23 - “Whatsoever is not of faith is sin.” - What is being said here is that we are to

 live and act our entire life with faith in God in every area of our lives.
 We pray before we eat, we pray before we go on a trip and we pray about many things in life because we trust that God is interested in everything that has to do with us.

 Revelation 20:12 - “And I saw the dead, small and great, stand before God; and the books were opened, and another book was opened; and the dead were judged out of those things which were written in the books according to their works.” - This is a description of the final judgment when all men, women and children of all time will be called to stand before a holy God and be judged for

 their lives before the entire universe.
 The books here are not defined, but I believe books are necessary because the books will list the sins of those who died without Christ as their Savior.

 The book spoken of here is just a list of names because their sins are forgiven and they have